MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/compliance-certifications.md

 ---
-title: "Compliance certification of Omnichannel for Customer Service | MicrosoftDocs"
+title: Compliance certification of Omnichannel for Customer Service
-description: "This topic provides information on compliance certification requirements for Omnichannel for Customer Service.
-Use the link in the topic to download the file that contains the compliance information." ms.date: 02/28/2020 ms.topic: article
+description: This article provides information on compliance certification requirements for Omnichannel for Customer Service.
+Use the link in the topic to download the file that contains the compliance information. ms.date: 02/29/2024 ms.topic: conceptual
 author: neeranelli
 ms.author: nenellim
-ms.reviewer: nenellim
+ms.reviewer:
+ms.custom: bap-template
+ms.collection:
 ---
 # Compliance certifications of Omnichannel for Customer Service

 [!INCLUDE[cc-use-with-omnichannel](../includes/cc-use-with-omnichannel.md)]

-Refer to the Microsoft Dynamics 365 [Cloud services compliance](https://aka.ms/d365-compliance-list) document for information about the **Omnichannel for Customer Service** compliance certifications.
+Refer to the Microsoft Dynamics 365 [Cloud services compliance](https://aka.ms/d365-compliance-list) document and [Service Trust Portal](https://servicetrust.microsoft.com/) for information about the **Omnichannel for Customer Service** compliance certifications.

 ### See also